-Each year the association grants scholarships to two or more college-bound high school seniors from Newton. $3,000 in prize money is divided among the winners.
+Each year the association grants scholarships to two or more college-bound high school seniors who live or go to school in Newton.
+This year $3,000 in prize money was divided among the winners.

 You can apply if you meet these criteria:

 - You live or go to high school in Newton.

 - Your work is 2-D or 3-D, such as printmaking, drawing, photography, painting, digital art, mixed media, metal work, ceramics, or glass.

 The NAA scholarship team reaches out to high school teachers in Newton in January and provides applications (also available online) and posters that depict recent winners.
 Student may apply independently as well.
 Applications are due in April and awards are announced at an NAA event in May.
 All applicants receive a free NAA membership for one year.
 Applications for 2018 will open online in February 2018.